commercelayer/commercelayer-docs-api/resources/imports/create_import.md

 ---
-description: How to create An import via API
+description: How to create an import via API
 ---

-# Create An import
+# Create an import

 To create a new import, send a `POST` request to the `/api/imports` endpoint, passing the resource arguments in the request body.